Summer Film SchoolDocumentary Filmmaking A-Z

 June 13 – 17: Documentary Sound with Eric Masunaga

 June 20 – 24: Editing the Documentary with Sabrina Zanella-Foresi

 June 27 - June 30: Producing the Documentary with Julie Mallozzi

 Documentary Video Boot Camp

 The full production experience in fast motion: project definition, project planning, camera, editing, and presentation.
 All with an introduction to context and history of independent documentary production, all in one week.
 Open to all levels.

 The Documentary Camera

 Hand-held camera, sit down interviews, observational, location filming— the camera tells the story.
 Learn to do more than just capture a moment.
 Think about how to frame the story through the camera and what that means for how the viewer experiences it.
-Basic camera knowledge or Documentary Video Boot Camp suggested.
+Basic camera and video editing knowledge or Documentary Video Boot Camp suggested.

 Sound for Documentary